 Click the link to view the National Curriculum:

-The reading curriculum is supported by our reading strategies document and taught through shared reading, group reading, accelerated reader, the Better Reading programme for 1:1 reading and phonics.
+The reading curriculum is supported by our reading strategies document and taught through Talk 4 Reading, group reading, accelerated reader, the Better Reading programme for 1:1 reading and phonics.
 Visit our reading page.

 The maths curriculum is taught through White Rose Small Steps and supported by our calculation policy.
 View our maths page.

 The wider curriculum is built on the aim of developing pupils as confident thinkers, with the ability to pose questions, follow lines of enquiry and to broaden their thinking and horizons.
 Pupils engage in a half termly history or geography based topic and go on a learning journey to find out the possible answers to a big question.